sangmin-matthew-lee/utube/README.md

   - Module: data
   - View: How does the data look
+    - pug: nice tool to change pug to html!
+More easy to use
+    - All pug files in views folder are templetes!
+    - #2.17: Sending object or data from controller to View(Templetes!)
   - Control: function that looks for the data

 - Router